c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 Logarithmic time describes complex algorithms like the quicksort and shows its benefits when working with large data sets.

 # 3. [Recursion](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

+In Programming, repetition can be described using loops, such as the for-loop or the while loop.
+Another way is to use recursion.

+We encounter recursion frequently while studying algorithms and data structures

+Thus, It is important to understand what recursion is.

+I am going to show you how recursion works through live coding examples.

+Recursion is a useful technique, yet it does not come without pitfalls (problemas, trampas).
+We will finish this chapter by demonstrating how to avoid common issues when using recursion in Swift Projects.

 # 	* [What is recursion?](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

 Is a way to solve a reocurring problem repeatedly solving similar subproblems